 Originally called Wyoming, (c.1868-1878), renamed Two Rivers because the town was located at the confluence of the Big and Little Laramie Rivers.
 The town was moved in c.1900 when the U.P.
 R.R. performed a rail re-alignment.

 This town is not included in the 1915 LHA guidebook; however, since the town’s plat was legally recorded in 1934, its inclusion is warranted.
-This was a railroad town and had no tourist accommodations that were of note by 1915.
+This was a railroad stop and had no tourist accommodations that were of note by 1915.

 1915 LHA: New York: 2060 miles.
 San Francisco: 1324 miles.

 Pop.75 Albany County.
 Two hotels, accommodations for 68.
 Lincoln Highway, $1.50, Amer.; Mountain View, $1.50, Amer.
 One garage; Gas, 22 1/2c; Oil, 40c-80c.
 Route marked through town and county; signs at approach of town.
 Extensive road improvement planned for 1915.
 Good detour road without mileage increase over L.H.
 One R.R. crossing at grade, not protected.
 One R.R., 3 general business places, 1 Exp.
 Co., 1 Tel.
 Co., 1 newspaper, 2 public schools.
 Good hunting and fishing.
 Camp site.
 (End LHA)(1)

 Bosler was founded by Frank Bosler, a rancher who needed to transport livestock and other goods from his ranches near here.
 Most of these ranches still exist today – many having been consolidated into larger operations – but their livestock is shipped by truck.(5)

 The Bosler Consolidated schools was constructed in 1936 by the townspeople – only one general contractor was involved in the construction.
 It opened in 1937 and closed in 1983 when the last class of 7 students and one teacher left.
 The school was decommissioned sometime in the late 1980’s; a family owned and lived in the school until the early 1990’s.
 It’s been (mostly) abandoned since.